Sudan Low Smoke Cookstoves Project

 The project is financed by the sale of carbon credits and we are delighted to be working with SCHARR who are now the main financers of Phase III of this low smoke cookstoves project which is having a very real and positive impact, not just on carbon emissions, but on improving the lives of people in Darfur.

-90% of households in Sudan use biomass and for every 10 trees cut down only 1.5 are regrown.
+26.1 million people in Sudan do not have access to clean cooking and are reliant on biomass for cooking fuel.
 High demand for firewood for cooking can lead to environmental degradation as supplies of dead wood are progressively exhausted and live trees cut down in an unsustainable manner.

 Burning wood and charcoal releases large amounts of particulates, carbon monoxide and other pollutants.
 According to the World Health Organisation, prolonged exposure to biomass smoke is a major health risk, contributing to acute respiratory infections and other ailments in children.
 Each year 4.3 million people die globally from cooking-related indoor pollution caused illness – more than deaths from malaria, HIV/AIDS and tuberculosis combined.